esphome/esphome-docs/components/lvgl.rst

 .. note::

     In case you configure ``default_font`` in the main section to a custom font, the checkmark will not be shown correctly when the checkbox is in the checked state.
-See :ref:`lvgl-cook-ckboxmark` how to easily resolve this.

 The ``checkbox`` can be also integrated as a :doc:`Switch </components/switch/lvgl>` component.